ImSetal121/MidiArt-Pro-MacOS/README_EN.md

 **Audio Format Support:**
 - Supports **MP3** and **WAV** format audio files
 - **MP3 format** is recommended for better compatibility
-- If you encounter issues with WAV format, please check debug logs or use the debug build
+- If you encounter issues with WAV format, please check debug logs

 ### Run from Source